 While I have a few projects underway that I am excited about.
 There are two I want to share here — both related.
 I am serving as co-editor of a book and special edition of a journal on the topic of international perspectives on equity and inclusion in higher education.
-The process of reviewing submissions for both the book and journal is very interesting.
-I think it very useful to look beyond national perspectives to share the potential of the unique solutions employed all over the world to affect to faciliate equity in higher education.
+I think it very useful to look beyond national perspectives to share the potential of the unique solutions employed all over the world to affect to facilitate equity in higher education.

-The first a book series that I am co-editing for Emerald Publishing, Equity and Inclusion in Higher Education: International Perspectives.
+The first project is a book series that I am co-editing for Emerald Publishing, Equity and Inclusion in Higher Education: International Perspectives.

 We invited diverse individuals from across the globe who represent various facets of higher education including (but not limited to) faculty, academic, and student affairs/services professionals, and administrators to join us in creating this unique resource.We sought colleagues from all disciplines to provide a scholarly, research-based narrative representing their national perspective (explained below) AND educational leaders across higher education to share research-based strategies for improving practice.
 We received over 120 chapter proposal submissions and were able to accept 74 which will be published across four volumes as follows: